Ye Olde Slugfest: Yanks top Red Sox 17-13 in MLB Euro debut

 WEB GEM

-Yankees RF Michael Tauchman made a diving backhand grab to rob Sam Travis in the seventh.
+Yankees RF Mike Tauchman made a diving, backhand grab to rob Travis in the seventh.

 LONG NIGHT